Package 'm61r'

 • as.data.frame.m61r extracts the internal data.frame embedded to the object m61r.

-• cbind.m61r combines by _c_olumns two objects m61r.
+• cbind.m61r combines by columns two objects m61r.

-• rbind.m61r combines by _r_ows two objects m61r.
+• rbind.m61r combines by rows two objects m61r.

 • left_join, anti_join, full_join, inner_join, right_join, semi_join join two objects m61r.